-Credits: 10 Session: 2022/23 January-June
+Credits: 10 Session: 2023/24 January-June

-Pre-requisite Modules:

-Co-requisite Modules:

 Lecturer(s): Dr JS Thompson

 Format: 22 hrs lectures

 10 hrs data lab/Case Study Workshops

 70 hrs directed private study

-Contact Hours will be delivered through a blend of live activities online a nd on-campus, and may

-include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Delivery Method: All Programmes will employ a blended approach to delivery using t he Canvas Digital Learning

-Platform for live and self-directed online activity, with live and self-directed on-campu s activities each week.
-Students

-may also have the opportunity to engage with online versions of sessions delivered on- campus
+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

 Lectures/Case Study/Example Classes/Labs

-Module Aims: This module introduces fundamental concepts and enabling digital tech nologies of Industry 4.0.

-I hrough practical case studies and exposure to latest research, students will be able to u inderstand how digital

-technologies such as Big Data, Machine Learning, Augmented Reality, Robotics, Simu lation and Additive

-Manufacturing can be utilised in an industrial context to improve product design, manu facturing processes and supply

-chain management.
-The course will equip the participant with the relevant skills to bec ome capable of deploying and

-evaluating digital technologies in industrial production systems to achieve more flexibl e, customised and efficient

-operations in different industrial sectors.
+Module Aims: This module introduces fundamental concepts and enabling digital technologies of Industry 4.0.
+Through practical case studies and exposure to latest research, students will be able to understand how digital technologies such as Big Data, Machine Learning, Augmented Reality, Robotics, Simulation and Additive Manufacturing can be utilised in an industrial context to improve product design, manufacturing processes and supply chain management.
+The course will equip the participant with the relevant skills to become capable of deploying and evaluating digital technologies in industrial production systems to achieve more flexible, customised and efficient operations in different industrial sectors.

 Module Content: Industry 4.0 - an Overview

-• Industry 4.0 - historical context
+- Industry 4.0 historical context

-• Industry 4.0 - a global phenomenon
+- Industry 4.0 a global phenomenon

-• Drivers of Industry 4.0 i.e. Internet of Things (etc.)
+- Drivers of Industry 4.0 i.e. Internet of Things (etc.)

-• End-to-end engineering: Vertical and Horizontal Integration
+- End-to-end engineering; Vertical and Horizontal Integration

-• Sustainability and Mass Customisation
+- Sustainability and Mass Customisation

-• Industry 4.0 Architecture (RAMI and IIRA)
+- Industry 4.0 Architecture (RAMI and IIRA)

-Cyber Physical Systems
+- Cyber Physical Systems

-• Practical Case Studies (i.e. SWOT analysis)
+- Practical Case Studies (i.e. SWOT analysis)

 Industry 4.0 - Digital Technologies and Systems

-Industrial Big Data and Machine Learning
+- Industrial Big Data and Machine Learning

-• Robotics
+- Robotics

-Additive Manufacture
+- Additive Manufacture

-Augmented Reality
+- Augmented Reality

-• Simulation and the Digital Twin
+- Simulation and the Digital Twin

-Computational (Data Analytics) Labs
+- Computational (Data Analytics) Labs

 Deployment and Evaluation of Smart Manufacturing (Industry 4.0)

-• Industry 4.0 Maturity Index
+- Industry 4.0 Maturity Index

-• Industry 4.0 Readiness Levels
+- Industry 4.0 Readiness Levels

-• The implication of Industry 4.0 and Cyber Security
+- The implication of Industry 4.0 and Cyber Security

-The impleation of industry 7.0 and Cyber Security